joserocha3/pablorocha.me/_posts/firebase-storage-react-dropzone-1.md

 ### Firebase Setup

 First you need to setup a Firebase project.
-The process is straight forward thanks to Firebases superb developer experience.
+The process is straight forward thanks to Firebase's superb developer experience.

 Go do the [Firebase console](https://console.firebase.google.com/u/0/) and click _Add project_.
 Enter a cool name like "drop-and-store".
 Follow the prompts and Firebase will do its thing.
 Once your project is ready click on the Web app icon to create your a web app tied to your project.